oddballteam/challenges/address-book-with-rails/README.md

 `nodejs` installed

+## API server

-to run the API server, `rails server -p 3001`.
+To run the API server, `rails server -p 3001`.
 You may first need to run `bundle install` or run it with `bundle exec rails server -p 3001`.

 [API docs here](#api)